 Quipus certainly have not yet revealed all of their secrets, but it is clear now that most recorded information consists of numbers in a decimal system.
 Marcia and Robert Ascher — after having analyzed several hundred quipus — succeeded in deciphering the code that allows to read the numbers.

 One cord can record one or more numbers.
 These numbers are represented as a sequence of knot clusters to be read from the main cord: the cord to which all the other cords are attached (at the top of the figure below).
-Each cluster of knots is a digit, and there are three main types of knots: simple overhand knots4, figure-of-eight knots5 and long knots (consisting of an overhand knot with one or more additional turns).
+Each cluster of knots is a digit, and there are three main types of knots: simple overhand knots, figure-of-eight knots and long knots (consisting of an overhand knot with one or more additional turns).

 knot notation